Melchizedek6809/crab-escape/README.md

 A puzzle game for the Trijam #377, theme was crabs so my idea was a puzzle game where you need to help crabs that can only move sideways escape.

+## Attribution

+Code was mostly Claude working from a template I made for doing Phaser games with Vite, maps/gfx/gameplay was myself and SFX/BGM are from [OtoLogic.jp](https://otologic.jp/).

 ## Requirements
 - Node JS (v24+) with PNPM